 For areas where the background concentration is above the NAAQS: A new or modified source can’t cause or contribute to a new violation because the area is already violating the NAAQS.
 In this case, the rules are intended to improve the air quality in the general area; or, at least, prevent the air quality from getting worse as a result of the proposed new or modified source by requiring offsets and:

-Using SIL to show that the source will not make the air quality worse in the neighborhood around the monitoring site(s).
+Using SIL to show that the source will not make the air quality significantly worse in the neighborhood around the monitoring site(s).

 Using 10% of NAAQS to show that a source (plus competing sources) will not make the air quality worse in all other areas of the designated area.
 (This is analogous to the PSD increment, but using 10% of the NAAQS is more protective.
 The PSD increment was established to “prevent significant deterioration” in attainment areas.
 That same concept is appropriate for any airshed.)